Ch. Mohan Rao: Awards and honors

 Rao's outstanding contributions to science have earned him numerous accolades.

 In 1999, he was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, in the Medical Sciences category, the highest science award in India.
 Furthermore, he is an elected fellow of esteemed organizations such as the Indian National Science Academy, National Academy of Sciences, India, Indian Academy of Sciences, and The World Academy of Sciences.
 He was awarded honorary doctorate by the Kakatiya University and distinguished alumnus award by the University of Hyderabad.

 Professional Affiliations

-Beyond his research and academic achievements, Dr. Rao actively contributed to various scientific societies.
-He served as the President of the Society of Biological Chemists (India), Indian Biophysical Society, Andhra Pradesh Academy of Science, and the Telangana Academy of Sciences.
-Additionally, he played a key role as an Executive Committee member for the Centre of Excellence in Bioinformatics at Madurai Kamaraj University.
+Beyond his research and academic achievements, Rao actively contributed to various scientific societies.
+He served as the president of the Society of Biological Chemists (India), Indian Biophysical Society, Andhra Pradesh Academy of Science, and the Telangana Academy of Sciences.
+Additionally, he played a key role as an executive committee member for the Centre of Excellence in Bioinformatics at Madurai Kamaraj University.